About the review

 Key timeframes

-The review process will have 4 phases:
+The review process involved 4 phases:

 - research and analysis